jlmelville/sneer/docs/references.md

 ## Perplexity

+The qSNE paper of Häkkinen and co-workers state that "interesting" perplexities are those where a comparatively small change in perplexity leads to a large change in bandwidth and in practice datasets show a "staircase-like" structure when plotting bandwidth against perplexity.

 Vladymyrov, M., & Carreira-Perpinán, M. A. (2013, June).
 Entropic Affinities: Properties and Efficient Numerical Computation.
 *Proceedings of the 30th international conference on machine learning (ICML-13)*,